PB-5/modern-etch-a-sketch/README.md

-# My modern version Etch-A-Sketch
+# My Etch-A-Sketch Modern Version

 The goal of this repo is to practice the following skill sets: